bverbeken/ostia.be/source/_posts/2012-09-18-playbe-first-dojo.markdown

 ---
-layoaut: post
+layout: post
-title: "Announcement: Play2 Dojo"
+title: "PlayBe Dojo: Play 2 & Java"
 date: 2012-09-18 23:28
 comments: true
 categories:
 - playbe
 - playframework
 - dojo
-published: false
+published: true
 ---

 Last year at Devoxx, I met Steve Chaloner ([@steve_objectify](https://twitter.com/steve_objectify)), a Welsh expat in Belgium, and the first guy I met who had been using [PlayFramework](http://www.playframework.org) professionally.
 Steve and his teammate managed to rewrite a struts 1 app that had been in development for some 4 years and that was ready for the bin.
 They used PlayFramework and rewrote the app in about a tenth of the original LOCs.